animesharma/Machine-Learning-Movie-Rating-Prediction/README.md

 # Machine-Learning-Movie-Rating-Prediction
-A Machine Learning project to predict movie ratings
+A Machine Learning project to predict IMDb Movie Ratings